UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/contracts/docs/AAA.md

 event PhraseComplete(bytes32 pid, bytes encSID)
 ```

-_Seed phrase protocol is completed._
+_Emitted when the seed phrase protocol is completed._

 ### Phrase